 Here's Why Micro Goals Work Better Than New Year's Resolutions

 Every January, thousands of people declare new resolutions for the coming year—but how easy are they to actually keep?
 Research shows that 60% of people can't keep their New Year’s resolutions, and the reason why is actually pretty simple.
-Most resolutions involve grand ideas that sound good the day after your New Year's Eve party but aren’t actually realistic goals for the other 364 days of the year.
-By making a bold lifestyle-changing decision—like not buying any clothes for a year or not eating a single carb in 2020—you’re setting yourself up for failure.
+Most resolutions involve grand ideas that sound good the day after New Year's Eve but aren’t actually realistic goals for the other 364 days of the year.
+By making a bold lifestyle-changing decision—like not buying any clothes for a year or not eating a single carb in 2021—you’re setting yourself up for failure.
 You’ll eventually cave and see a great sweater on sale or you won’t be able to resist a sweet treat.
 And once you break the resolution once, it’s easy to throw in the towel and quit altogether.
 Rather than make one grand resolution, here's why micro goals can actually help you reach the same end goal more quickly.

 The wellness website Verywell surveyed their audience of 25 million readers about their resolution-keeping habits and published the findings.
 They found that 60% of users weren’t able to follow through on their resolutions—and in most cases, it was because the goal was too unattainable.
 But lucky for us, their research offered a simple solution: Rather than setting what they call “all-or-nothing” resolutions, set smaller, more achievable goals—AKA micro goals.